nicocrm/meteor-syncforce/README.md

 Or:

-        SyncForce.onSynced('inserted', 'Contact', handler)
+        SyncForce.onReceived('inserted', 'Contact', handler)

-To get notified when a record is removed from Salesforce, and that removal is performed on the local collection:
+To get notified when a record is removed from Salesforce, and that removal is performed on the local collection (note that the handler will be passed an object containing only the Id property):

-        Syncforce.onSynced('removed', 'Contact', handler)
+        Syncforce.onReceived('removed', 'Contact', handler)

-The events are sent after the local operation has been completed.
+The events are sent **after** the local operation has been completed.